 Preceptor Evaluation of Student Performance

-Preceptors are asked to fill out an evaluation of each student in EXXAT following the completion of each clinical rotation.
-The student is responsible for reminding the preceptor that a link will be sent by EXXAT via email at least one week prior to the end of the rotation so that the preceptor can easily fill it out.
-If there are any difficulties, please contact the Assistant Clinical Coordinator.
+Preceptors are asked to fill out an evaluation of each student in TYPHON following the completion of each clinical rotation.
+The student is responsible for reminding the preceptor to complete the evaluation.
+This can be accomplished in two ways: